dd32/td-gh-ex/readme.txt

 -!
 Note that top row menu area does NOT SUPPORT DROP-DOWN MENUS!
 This is a static inline menu only.

 == Change Log ==
+= 1.8.3 =
+* fixed sidbar on index, archive and search page
 = 1.8.2 =
 * resent to svn
 = 1.8.1 =
 * fixed Tstring end missing
 = 1.8 =
 * fixed loop count for first post in top lead article box display progression
 * added conditional statement for secondary menu